Guide

 Semax: cognitive and attention effects in clinical and preclinical studies

-PubMed / NCBI · Peer reviewed · 2006-01-01 · accessed 2026-07-03
+PubMed / NCBI · Peer reviewed · Jan 1, 2006 · accessed Jul 3, 2026

 Russian-language clinical and preclinical publications on Semax (a heptapeptide ACTH analog) describing cognitive and attention-enhancing effects.
 Studies are primarily from Russian institutions and lack independent Western replication.

-AOD-9604 Clinical Trial Registry Entries — ClinicalTrials.gov
+AOD-9604 Clinical Trial Registry Entries: ClinicalTrials.gov

-ClinicalTrials.gov / U.S. National Library of Medicine · Primary regulatory · 2026-07-01 · accessed 2026-07-01
+ClinicalTrials.gov / U.S. National Library of Medicine · Primary regulatory · Jul 1, 2026 · accessed Jul 1, 2026

 ClinicalTrials.gov registry search for AOD-9604 clinical trials, including the Phase 2 obesity program by Metabolic Pharmaceuticals that failed to meet primary weight loss endpoints.
 AOD-9604 is not FDA-approved.